bmesol/bmes-components/src/stories/TextBox/TextBoxDoc.md

 * The label prop provides a label or title for the TextBox component, describing the input field's purpose or expected content.

-#### 2. `type` (enum, optional)
+#### 2. `type` (TextBoxTypes, optional)

 * The type prop specifies the type of input for the TextBox.
-It can be either TextBoxType.TEXT for regular text or TextBoxType.PASSWORD for a password input field, obscuring the entered text.
+It can be either TextBoxTypes.TEXT for regular text or TextBoxTypes.PASSWORD for a password input field, obscuring the entered text.

 #### 3. `regex` (string, optional)